TOP

 PHILANTHROPY AND DONOR ORGANIZING

 Gara LaMarche is a longtime advocate for human rights and social justice.
-He is a Senior Fellow at the Colin Powell School of Civic and Global Leadership at City College of the City University of New York, Senior Adviser to The Raben Group, and Senior Fellow at Encore.org, as well as a consultant to a number of human rights and social justice organizations and leaders.
+He is a Leader in Residence at the Colin Powell School for Civic and Global Leadership of the City College of New York, where he teaches and co-chairs Leadership for Democracy and Social Justice, and a Senior Adviser to The Raben Group.

 From 2013 to 2021 he served as President of The Democracy Alliance, a group of donors and movement leaders who provide millions of dollars to strengthen progressive organizations, causes and campaigns.
-During his tenure, the membership of the Alliance has grown and the group has played a critical role in aligning donors to focus on economic inclusion, democracy reform, climate change and equity, and established funding collaboratives to advance civic engagement in states by communities of color and grassroots campaigns for economic fairness and a healthy environment.
+During his tenure, the membership of the Alliance grew, the group played a critical role in aligning donors to focus on economic inclusion, democracy reform, climate change and equity, and also established funding collaboratives to advance civic engagement in states by communities of color and grassroots campaigns for economic fairness and a healthy environment.

-Before joining Atlantic in April 2007, Gara served as Vice President and Director of U.S. Programs for the Open Society Institute (OSI), a foundation established by philanthropist George Soros.
-He joined OSI in 1996 to launch its U.S. Programs, which focus on challenges to social justice and democracy.
-During his tenure there, OSI (since renamed the Open Society Foundations) became the leading funder of criminal justice reform, launched and supported a number of fellowship programs in justice, law, medicine and community engagement, established an office critical in the revitalization of Baltimore, and helped create and foster a network of urban high school debate leagues.
+Before joining Atlantic in April 2007, LaMarche served as Vice President and Director of U.S. Programs for the Open Society Institute (OSI), a foundation established by philanthropist George Soros.
+Hejoined OSI in 1996 to launch its U.S. Programs, which focus on challenges to social justice and democracy.
+Under his leadership there, OSI (since renamed the Open Society Foundations) became the leading funder of criminal justice reform, launched and supported a number of fellowship programs in justice, law, medicine and community engagement, established an office critical in the revitalization of Baltimore, and helped create and foster a network of urban high school debate leagues.

 CIVIL LIBERTIES AND HUMAN RIGHTS

-Gara previously served as Associate Director of Human Rights Watch and Director of its Free Expression Project from 1990 to 1996.
-He helped build the organization’s work in the United States and on lesbian and gay rights; conducted human rights investigations in Egypt, Cuba, Greece, and Hungary; and is the author of reports on freedom of expression issues in the 1991 Gulf War, Miami’s Cuban exile community, and the United Kingdom.
+LaMarche previously served as Associate Director of Human Rights Watch and Director of its Free Expression Project from 1990 to 1996.
+He helped build the organization’s work in the United States and on lesbian and gay rights; conducted human rights investigations in Egypt, Cuba, Greece, and Hungary; and researched and wrote reports on freedom of expression issues in the 1991 Gulf War, Miami’s Cuban exile community, and the United Kingdom.
 He was Director of the Freedom-to-Write Program of the PEN American Center from 1988 to 1990, when PEN played a leading role in campaigns to lift Iran’s fatwa against Salman Rushdie and challenged restrictions on arts funding in the United States.

 WRITING